A great way to control the humidity in your crawl space and avoid moisture damage is by installing a crawl space dehumidifier.

 With all of the dehumidifier options on the market, choosing the best one for you can sometimes seem overwhelming.
 How large of a unit will you need?
 What kind of options make for a low-maintenance, high-functioning design?
 These are all questions that our waterproofing experts are happy to answer for you.
 At Foundation Recovery Systems, we only offer the most high-quality products on the market, so you can have peace of mind knowing that your crawl space is protected.

 If you’d like a free crawl space dehumidifier inspection, call or e-mail us today!
-We serve throughout all of central Missouri and Eastern Kansas, including Kansas City, Columbia, Moberly, and Springfield.
+We serve throughout all of central Missouri and Eastern Kansas, including Kansas City, St. Louis, Columbia, Moberly, and Springfield.

 Eliminate damp, musty odors in your crawl space once and for all by drying and filtering the air!
 We can help you choose and install the best dehumidifier for your home.
 Here are some tips for our dehumidifiers: